tomjoht/tomjoht.github.io/_restapicourse/docapis_make_curl_call.md

 ```

 Here cURL will look in the existing directory for the mypostbody.json file, but you can also reference a path.

+## Make cURL requests for each of the weather endpoints

+{{activity}}

+Make a cURL request for each of the weather endpoints, similar to how you made the requests in Postman.